DFHack/stonesense/README.txt

-Welcome to Stonesense 1.0
+Welcome to Stonesense Slate RC1 (2.0)

 Thank you for trying out our little visualizer, as always, we appreciate any feedback.

+Please note, that for the time being Stonesense Slate ONLY supports DF 31_1, 31_2 and 31_3.
 Make sure you have DF running, with your game loaded.

-If all you see is a blank screen, DON'T PANIC.
-This just means you're viewing a hidden area.
-Use the coordinates in the upper left to move up or down till you hit the surface.
+IF Stonesense should at any time lock up, it might happen that DF freezes.
+If this happens just kill of the Stonesense.exe process (if it didn't die on itself) and use the fdunstuck.exe utility supplied with this distribution.

 --== Configuration ==--